 - Emerging technologies will be examined for educational benefit and the potential risks assessed before use in school is allowed. - Children will not use personal mobile phones and associated cameras during lessons or formal school time.
-The sending of abusive or inappropriate text messages is forbidden. - Games machines including the Sony Playstation, Microsoft Xbox and others which have Internet access which may not include filtering will be strictly monitored.
+The sending of abusive or inappropriate text messages is forbidden.
+Any personal mobiles (Year 6 only) will be collected and kept within the office during school hours. - Games machines including the Sony Playstation, Microsoft Xbox and others which have Internet access which may not include filtering will be strictly monitored.
 Care will be taken with their use within the school. - Staff will use a school phone where contact with pupils is required.